mrcaron/SwInterns2018/README.md

 Please clone this repo and create a branch for yourself.
 Solve one (or more!) of the problems below in the _Choose your own adventure_ section.
 When you're done, create a pull request for us.
 Write clearly, write correctly.
 State any assumptions you make.
 We look forward to chatting over your code!

+If you have any questions along the way, feel free to create an Issue on this repository and tag me and I'll answer it asap.

 ## Choose Your Own Adventure

 ![CYOA](https://upload.wikimedia.org/wikipedia/en/f/f0/Cave_of_time.jpg)